FACTBOX-Tennis-French Open champion Rafael Nadal

-June 11 Factbox on Spaniard Rafael Nadal, who beat Swiss Stan Wawrinka 6-2 6-3 6-1 to win his 10th French Open title on Sunday:
+June 11 (Reuters) - Factbox on Spaniard Rafael Nadal, who beat Swiss Stan Wawrinka 6-2 6-3 6-1 to win his 10th French Open title on Sunday:

 Born: Manacor, Mallorca, Spain on June 3, 1986 (Age: 31)